 Microsoft Edge is also a mobile web browser, so you can use it in tablet mode on your Windows 10 tablet, and touchscreen laptop computer.

 If you need to use an ActiveX, or plug-ins like Java, there is a button in the Microsoft Edge menu settings section to open aÂ website in Internet Explorer which support ActiveX, and plug-ins.

 What is your favorite web browser to use on a slower computer?

-Tip: closing unused programs which you don’t need anymore since you are not using them will help speed up your computer, so if you have other web browsers, word processors, media players, photo editing software, other software open, you should close them to free up RAM, and CPU Cycles which will speed up your computer and web browsing.
-Also, make sure your computer is not infected with viruses and spyware which also slow down your computer, so scan your computer for malware, virus, and spyware with an anti-virus on a weekly or daily basis.
+I recommend closing unused programs which you don’t need to use anymore will help speed up your computer.
+If you have other web browsers, word processors, media players, photo editing software, and other software open, you should close them to free up RAM, and CPU Cycles.
+Having more free RAM, and CPU cycles, will speed up your computer and web browsing experience.
+Also, make sure your computer is not infected with virus, malware and spyware programs which also slow down your computer.
+I recommend you scan your computer for malware, virus, and spyware with an anti-virus on a weekly or daily basis.

-Sometimes uninstalling, and reinstalling your web browser to the latest version of your web browser may make it faster.
+Sometimes uninstalling, and reinstalling your web browser, browser add-on/extensions, and plug-ins to the latest version of your web browser may make it faster.

 Also, make sure all your Plug-ins, extensions, and Add-ons for your web browsers are the newest versions.
 Old Plug-ins, extensions, and add-ons may contain security and stability problems which make your web browser and PC less reliable.